damianhakert/damianhakert.github.io/source/jobs/business-development-team-lead-outbound/index.html.md

 * Understanding of B2B software, Open Source software, and the developer product space is preferred
 * Is your college degree in French foreign politics with a minor in interpretive dance but you’ve been selling and marketing products since you were 12?
 Perfect.
 We understand that your college degree isn’t the only thing that prepares you as a potential job candidate.
 * You are obsessed with making customers happy.
 You know that the slightest trouble in getting started with a product can ruin customer happiness.
+* Passionate about technology and learning more about GitLab
 * Be ready to learn how to use GitLab and Git
 * You share our [values](/handbook/#values), and work in accordance with those values.